 In 2011, we organized a two-day symposium on scientific visualization at the University of Toronto.
 Video of the sessions is available courtesy of the U of T School of Information.

 In 2015, alongside Dominika Wylezalek and Jorge Barrera-Ballesteros, I organized a a two-day workshop on how to use Python for Astronomers and Physicists.
-The original workshop website is available here.
 The workshop slides are also below (in PDF format):

 Feel free to get a hold of me.
 I'd love to hear from you.

 telephone: +1.416.572.8516 x800